Ukraine has widened the breach between U.S. and Persian Gulf countries

 Equally important is what they see as a lack of respect from a long-standing ally.
 “It goes beyond policy,” said Jeffrey Feltman, who served for years as a top U.S. diplomat in the region and as U.N. undersecretary for political affairs.
 “It goes to the personal.”

 President Biden, who described Saudi Arabia as a “pariah” state during his campaign, has not yet met or even had a conversation with the de facto Saudi leader, Crown Prince Mohammed bin Salman.
-Bin Salman’s Emirati counterpart, Abu Dhabi’s Crown Prince Mohammed bin Zayed, was said to be livid when weeks passed without a high-level U.S. visit or immediately positive response to requests for more air defense supplies after the first of a series of Houthi missile attacks hit the UAE on Jan.
+Mohammed’s Emirati counterpart, Abu Dhabi’s Crown Prince Mohammed bin Zayed, was said to be livid when weeks passed without a high-level U.S. visit or immediately positive response to requests for more air defense supplies after the first of a series of Houthi missile attacks hit the UAE on Jan.
 17, according to people familiar with the matter who, like others, spoke on the condition of anonymity to discuss sensitive diplomacy.

-In an effort to get the relationship back on track, Secretary of State Antony Blinken on Tuesday met with bin Zayed in Morocco.
+In an effort to get the relationship back on track, Secretary of State Antony Blinken on Tuesday met with the Emirati crown prince in Morocco.
 Blinken was effusive as they shook hands for the cameras, saying he was “grateful for the time today, and actually I’m grateful for the time every day, because the partnership between our countries truly matters to the United States.”
 The UAE, he said, was “a leader in the region, increasingly a leader in the world.”

-Bin Zayed was terse.
+Mohammed was terse.
 It was an “important opportunity,” he said.
 “I’m sure we have a lot to talk about, especially between our bilateral relationship.”

 Speaking to reporters Wednesday, Blinken said he had “made very clear to him … that the United States is a true partner to the UAE,” but provided few details.
 He said they did not focus on energy supply.